J. Rodolfo Wilcock

-Juan Rodolfo Wilcock (17 April 1919 – 16 March 1978) was an Argentine writer, poet, critic and translator.
+Juan Rodolfo Wilcock (17 April 1919 – 16 March 1978) was an Argentine-Italian writer, poet, critic and translator.
 He was the son of Charles Leonard Wilcock and Ida Romegialli.
 He adopted a son, Livio Bacchi Wilcock, who translated Jorge Luis Borges' work into Italian.

 Early life

 Wilcock was born in Buenos Aires, the capital and chief metropolis of Argentina, to an English father and an Argentine mother.

 He studied at the University of Buenos Aires, from which he was graduated as a civil engineer in 1943.
 That same year, he began work for a railroad company then expanding into western Argentina; the experience would be short-lived, as Wilcock resigned a year later.

 Wilcock's first known literary work and accomplishment came in 1940 with the Libro de poemas y canciones ("Book of Poems and Songs"), which earned the Martín Fierro prize of the Argentine Society of Writers (SADE).
 The same work would also win the prestigious Municipal Award of Literature given by the City of Buenos Aires.
 Soon Wilcock would see himself surrounded by some of the most prominent writer-intellectuals of the time, like Jorge Luis Borges, Silvina Ocampo, and Adolfo Bioy Casares, perhaps the most influential of the many acquaintances he befriended.
 Wilcock would later refer to these three as a constellation and the Trinity, who helped him rise from what he called a "grey existence".

 In 1945, Wilcock undertook the self-publication of two collections of poetry, Ensayos de poesía lírica ("Essays in Lyric Poetry") and Persecución de las musas menores ("Persecution of the Lesser Muses").
 The following year, he would again receive the prize of the SADE, this time for his Paseo Sentimental ("Sentimental Walk"); in that same year, Wilcock published his Los hermosos días ("The Beautiful Days").